tracim/tracim/backend/doc/setting.md

 It relies on 2 HTTP headers:

 - `Tracim-Api-Key` : Tracim api key, as marked in config in `api.key`
-- `Tracim-Api-Login` : User email login, in order to act as the user given
+- `Tracim-Api-Login` : User email/username login, in order to act as the user given

 If `api.key` is empty, the API key authentication will be disabled.

 ### Remote Auth Authentification (eg apache authentication)

 It is possible to connect to Tracim using remote authentification (e.g. the Apache authentication method).
-The idea is that the webserver authenticates user and then pass the email of the authenticated user trhough uWSGI environment variables or an HTTP header.
+The idea is that the webserver authenticates user and then pass the login of the authenticated user trhough uWSGI environment variables or an HTTP header.

 :heavy_exclamation_mark: When logging in Tracim, if a valid remote user doesn't exist in Tracim, it will be created as a standard user.